Trusted WordPress tutorials, when you need them most.

 For example, you can create a custom post type called ‘Books’ and sort it with a custom taxonomy called ‘Genre.’

-Then, you can add different genres like Fantasy, Horror, Romance, Self-Help, and more.
-This lets you and your readers quickly sort books based on the genre they like.
+Then, you can add different genres, such as Fantasy, Horror, Romance, Self-Help, and more.
+This lets you and your readers quickly sort books based on their genre preferences.

 Taxonomies sorting example